How to plan an Indian wedding in Azerbaijan: a Mumbai planner's guide

 How far ahead do you need to plan an Indian wedding in Baku?

-We default to a 16-week planning window for a standard 200-guest Indian wedding.
-Shorter is possible but tightens vendor lock-in.
-The window is longer than a corporate event because of three things that move slowly: mandap construction, the halal-vegetarian-jain catering manifest, and the cross-family approval cycle.
+Sixteen weeks is our default for a standard 200-guest Indian wedding.
+Shorter is possible and tightens vendor lock-in.
+The window runs longer than a corporate event because of three things that move slowly and cannot be parallelised: mandap construction, the halal-vegetarian-jain catering manifest, and the cross-family approval cycle.
+Permits sit inside that window rather than extending it.

 Week 16: Brief + venue shortlist